 When you’re faced with a glut of late-season corn or zucchini, or you’ve made a double-batch of stock and are out of freezer storage, one appliance can preserve them all: the pressure canner.
 It’s the only way to safely can low-acid foods such as vegetables, meats, poultry, and seafood, even soups, stews, and chili.
 With its large pot, tight seal, and ability to heat water above boiling, a pressure canner traps steam and creates pressure, yielding a temperature that’s high enough to kill bacteria, particularly those that cause botulism.
 Canning can be a fun family-friendly project as well as a way to teach kids about seasonal produce and food preservation.
 (Note: Most fruits are considered high-acid and are better suited to boiling water-bath canning to preserve flavor and texture.)

 Pressure canners look like pressure cookers, but they’re not the same thing.
-Even if a pressure cooker is marketed as a dual-purpose pressure canner, you must read the fine print and check features to ensure that the model meets safety requirements.
+Even if a pressure cooker is marketed as a dual-purpose pressure canner—like our top choice the Presto Pressure Canner and Cooker—you must read the fine print and check features to ensure that the model meets safety requirements.
 Look for a UL approval symbol stamped on the bottom of the pressure canner pot—it’s issued by Underwriter Laboratories and certifies that the model has met inspection and operates safely.
 Secondly, ensure that the model has been regulated by the National Center for Home Food Preservation (NCHFP), to guarantee that the preserved food sealed inside the jars is safe for consumption.
 While NCHFP doesn’t issue a seal of approval, confirming that your pressure canner has certain safety features will guarantee that your model will operate safely and effectively.

 As with any home appliance, be sure to read your pressure canner’s user manual before use.
 Carefully follow the directions for your pressure canner and consult the U.S. Department of Agriculture (USDA) instructions to ensure that your canned food is safe to eat.